-Students wishing to study abroad in a location with a current U.S. Department of State Travel Warning must petition the Study Abroad Office (SAO) to request special approval.
-Students must meet with their study abroad advisor to discuss their intended plans and initiate the petition process.
+Students wishing to study abroad engage in university-affiliated travel in a location considered a Restricted Travel Area must petition the Study Abroad Office to request special approval.
+Students must discuss with the SA director or designee their intended plans and initiate the petition process.

 Back < Policies